gytdau/website/_posts/2024-01-09-The-wild-west-of-crypto.md

 It’s exciting when money is on the line, and minor differences in optimisation matter.
 After weeks of generating, training, and tweaking, the model came in at 200ms to detect the symbol from the image, a large improvement over humans.

-This was verifiably faster than the bulk of the historical trades in the order book.Here’s how the model performance now looked on a zoomed-in view of the chart:
+This was verifiably faster than the bulk of the historical trades in the order book.
+Here’s how the model performance now looked on a zoomed-in view of the chart:

 ![Chart displaying a 200ms delay from the release of signal](/assets/crypto/chart2.png "image_tooltip"){:class="img-responsive"}